mbeka02/orion_onramp_backend/README.md

 # Hedera Model

-This model contains logic for on-chain operations such as checking if an account is associated to a token, transfering tokens from treasury account to another account, getting on-chain balance of treasury account.
+This model contains logic for on-chain operations such as checking if an account is associated to a token, transferring tokens from treasury account to another account, getting on-chain balance of treasury account.

-The treasury account is a multisignature account, the Hedera model gets the keys needed to sign transactions for the account in order to do the transfer of tokens
+The treasury account is a multisignature account, the Hedera model gets the keys needed to sign transactions for the account to transfer of tokens

 The addresses of tokens are stored on our database.